 - Waltham Tony.
 The 2005 Tiankeng Investigation Project in China.
 Speleogenesis.Info.
-Accessed in 10th October 2013.
+Accessed on October 11, 2013.

 China has got it all - more than one billion people, large area, great and very long history, very distinct and at the same time - very diverse cultures, great and varied nature.